kateBea/Mikoto/README.md

 # Goals

-This project serves as a way for me to learn 3D graphics programming with modern rendering techniques, as such I intend to integrate the things I learn along the way.
+This project serves as a way for me to learn 3D graphics programming with modern rendering techniques, as such I intend to implement the features I learn along the way.

 # Special thanks and mentions to
   - Joey De Vries for the [LearnOpenGL](https://learnopengl.com/) articles.